Benchmarking Perturbation-based Saliency Maps for Explaining Atari Agents: Related Work

-The evaluation metrics for XAI approaches can be separated into two broad categories: human user-studies and computational measurements \cite{mohseni2020multidisciplinary}.
-Examples of human user-studies of saliency maps for DRL agents are \cite{huber2020LocalandGlobal} and \cite{anderson2019mere-mortals}, who evaluate LRP and Noise Sensitivity saliency maps respectively, with regards to mental models, trust and user satisfaction.
-To obtain more objective quantitative data it is important to additionally evaluate explanations through computational measurements.
+In general, evaluation metrics for XAI approaches can be separated into two broad categories: human user studies and computational measurements \citep{mohseni2020multidisciplinary}.
+So far, DRL agents are mostly evaluated with user studies. \citet{huber2020LocalandGlobal} and \citet{anderson2019mere-mortals} conduct user studies to evaluate a single variant of modified propagation and perturbation-based saliency maps respectively, with regards to mental models, trust, and user satisfaction. \citet{puri2020} investigate whether perturbation-based saliency maps can help participants with chess puzzles, by highlighting which pieces were relevant for an agent's solution for these puzzles. \citet{greydanus2018visualizing} test whether participants can identify overfit policies with the help of perturbation-based saliency maps.
+However, exclusively relying on user studies might only measure how convincing the saliency maps look but not how much they reflect the agent's internal reasoning.
+Therefore, it is important to additionally evaluate the fidelity of saliency maps through computational measurements \citep{mohseni2020multidisciplinary}.
 Such measurements also provide an easy way to collect preliminary data before recruiting users for a user study.

-The most common computational measurement for saliency maps is \emph{input degradation}.
-Here, the input of the agent is gradually deleted, starting with the most relevant input features according to the saliency map.
-In each step, the agent's confidence is measured.
-If the saliency maps faithfully describe the agent's reasoning, then the agent's confidence should fall quickly.
-For visual input this is either done by deleting a single pixel per step \cite{petsiuk2018rise,ancona2018better_understanding_gradient} or by deleting patches of the image in each step \cite{samek2017evaluation_visualization,kindermans2018pattern_attribution,schulz2020restricting_the_flow}.
-In addition to deleting features, some newer approaches also propose a insertion metric where they start with "empty" inputs and gradually insert input features \cite{ancona2018better_understanding_gradient,petsiuk2018rise,schulz2020restricting_the_flow}.
-The aforementioned image degradation tests mostly compared several gradient-based methods and one or two perturbation-based and modified propagation approaches.
-As of now, there are no direct comparisons of different perturbation-based saliency maps.
-Furthermore, all previous tests use image classification tasks for their degradation measurements.
-As far as we know, there are no input degradation benchmarks for Reinforcement Learning tasks.
+There is a growing body of work on computationally evaluating the fidelity of saliency maps for image classification models.
+The most common measurement is \emph{input degradation}.
+Here, the input of the model is gradually perturbed, starting with the most relevant input features according to the saliency map.
+For visual input, this is either done by perturbing individual pixels per step \citep{petsiuk2018rise,ancona2018better_understanding_gradient} or by perturbing patches of the image in each step \citep{samek2017evaluation_visualization,kindermans2018pattern_attribution,schulz2020restricting_the_flow}.
+If the saliency map matches the model's reasoning, then the model's confidence should fall quickly.
+In addition to perturbing features, some newer approaches also propose an insertion metric where they start with fully perturbed inputs and gradually insert relevant features \citep{ancona2018better_understanding_gradient,petsiuk2018rise,schulz2020restricting_the_flow}.
+Recently, \citet{Tomsett20} demonstrated that input degradation can be unreliable and is sensitive to implementation details like the type of perturbation.
+They conclude that researchers should employ several versions of this metric and try to understand potential reasons for unreliability.